This training experience has chosen to follow the APPIC Postdoctoral Selection Guidelines.

 Job Summary

 The roles and responsibilities of a Postdoctoral Fellow (Registered Psychological Associate via the California Board of Psychology) at Sentiero consist of the assessment, diagnosis, and treatment of mental, emotional, and behavioral health disorders.
 Modalities of treatment include individual, group, and family psychotherapy, as well as psychological, neuropsychological, and psychoeducational assessment of children, adolescents, and adults.
-In addition to clinical and associated administrative tasks, conducting community-based mental health seminars, consultation with internal staff and agency stakeholders, engagement in professional development activities, and attendance at supervision, didactics, and team meetings are requirements.
+In addition to clinical and associated administrative tasks, conducting community-based mental health seminars, consulting with colleagues and agency stakeholders, engaging in professional development activities, and attending supervision, didactics, and team meetings may be additional requirements.

 Locations and Services

-Sentiero is a fee-for-service, private outpatient mental health organization that supports patients with private and government-managed health insurance.
-We offer pro-bono services on a case-by-case basis, with special consideration for underserved populations, active-duty Naval Special Warfare Operators, and military Veterans.
+Sentiero is a fee-for-service, private practice that supports patients with private and government-managed health insurance.
+We offer pro-bono services on a case-by-case basis, with special consideration for underserved populations, active-duty Naval Special Warfare Operators, and military veterans.

-As affiliates and alumni of the San Diego Psychoanalytic Center’s (SDPC) post-graduate and fellowship programs, clinicians in training are encouraged to complete a fellowship with SDPC, including monthly seminars and psychoanalytic individual supervision with an assigned SDPC Adjunct.
+As affiliates and alumni of the San Diego Psychoanalytic Center’s (SDPC) postgraduate and fellowship programs, clinicians in training are encouraged to complete a fellowship with SDPC, which includes monthly seminars and psychoanalytic individual supervision with an assigned SDPC Adjunct.

 About the Training Program